5mehulhelp5/magebean-cli/README.md

 ## ✨ Features

-- **Security Audit**: file permissions, PHP hardening, admin exposure, SQLi/XSS/SSRF surfaces.
-- **Config Audit**: production mode, cache, Elasticsearch/OpenSearch, cron, logging/monitoring.
-- **Performance Signals**: cache effectiveness, DB indexes, static assets, storefront anti‑patterns.
-- **Extension Audit**: parse `composer.lock` to flag vulnerable/abandoned modules (CVE bundle optional).
-- **Local-first**: most checks run locally.
-API-backed checks send endpoint-specific package or Magento version metadata documented in [API data disclosure](docs/api-reference.md#data-disclosure).
+- **Target-aware scanning**: audit a Magento filesystem in LOCAL mode, a public storefront in REMOTE mode, or combine both evidence sources in HYBRID mode.
+- **Security profiles**: choose `basic`, ASVS Level 1–3, OWASP Top 10 2025, PCI DSS v4.0.1, `hardening`, the full `baseline`, or a custom profile.
+- **Automated and human checks**: run 113 automated rules by default in the full baseline and opt into 258 structured `HUMAN VERIFICATION REQUIRED` rules when an assessment needs human evidence.
+- **Actionable results**: distinguish PASS, confirmed findings, and INCONCLUSIVE checks; inspect evidence, remediation guidance, and re-run commands for individual rules.
+- **PCI DSS workflow**: compile applicability context, import structured external evidence, and generate an evidence-readiness JSON report.
+- **Project policy**: customize capabilities, controls, exclusions, rule overrides, project-specific rules, and additional rule packs with `.magebean.json` or YAML.
-- **CI‑friendly**: non‑zero exit codes on findings for pipelines.
+- **CI-friendly behavior**: use deterministic exit codes based on confirmed finding severity while keeping inconclusive checks separate.
-- **Security Dashboard agent**: pair a host, validate prerequisites, and poll for assessment work with the `agent:*` commands.
+- **Security Dashboard agent**: pair a Magento host, validate prerequisites, install bounded polling, and run managed assessment work with the `agent:*` commands.
+- **Local-first data handling**: filesystem checks stay on the host; API-backed checks disclose only endpoint-specific data described in [API data disclosure](docs/api-reference.md#data-disclosure).

 ---

 ## 📦 Requirements

 - PHP **8.1+**
-- Magento **2.4+** codebase to scan
+- For LOCAL or HYBRID scans: a readable Magento **2.4+** installation
-- (Optional) CVE Bundle for vulnerability lookups
+- For REMOTE scans: an accessible HTTP/HTTPS Magento storefront; source access is not required
-- (Agent only) PHP cURL extension and cron with `flock` for scheduled polling
+- For Security Dashboard agent commands: PHP cURL extension
+- Optional: PHP YAML extension when using `.magebean.yml` or `.yaml` policy files
+- Optional for scheduled agent polling: cron and `flock`

 ---